What is an ABC Delegate?

-What is the importance of sending a delegate to the ABC?
+What is the importance of attending the ABC, either in person or remotely?

-Attending the ABC provides for the group’s voice to be heard and counted by the Right of Participationas stated in The 12 Concepts.
+Attending the ABC provides the opportunity for a group to have a voice according to the Right of Participation as stated in The 12 Concepts.

 What is the term of service for a Delegate?

 A delegate serves from April to April, from ABC to ABC.
 It is suggested that a delegate serve two consecutive terms for the sake of continuity, although each group is autonomous in making this decision.
 In our experience, the delegate is learning in ropes in their first term and feeling more confident in their second term.
 It is important to consider rotation of service as is suggested for all group positions and our Commitment to Service.

 How do I register to attend the ABC as a Delegate?

 Can a group have more than one delegate?

 A registered group may have only one voting delegate.